Sergio Andrés Martínez Pérez

 The potato is the world’s fourth-most important crop and the first among non-grains.
 As a nutritional powerhouse, its set to contribute even more to food security as the global population continues to rise.
 The need for sustainable potato cultivation is therefore increasing.

-In the highlands of the Nariño plateau in Colombia, Sergio Andrés Martínez Pérez is playing a critical role in ensuring potatoes have a sustainable future as a source of nutrition, income and employment.
+In Colombia’s Antioquia department, Sergio Andrés Martínez Pérez is playing a key role in ensuring potatoes have a sustainable future as a source of nutrition, income, and employment.

 An expert in the field

-Sergio’s farm La María is part of a farming story that goes back generations.
+Sergio’s farm, La María, is part of a farming story that goes back generations.
 His ancestors “were great potato growers of Antioquia” and instilled in him a love for the land that still runs in his veins.
-He is also the manager of the Coagrounión Cooperative, a group of approximately 32 potato growers cultivating 1,200 hectares in La Unión.
+He also leads the Coagrounión Cooperative, a group of approximately 32 potato growers cultivating 1,200 hectares in La Unión.

-The value of family farms like La María is clear within national economies, but with 90 per cent of all farms in the world managed by similar families, making them potential agents of change in achieving food security for generations is a priority for Sergio.
-“We take advantage of the resources in the family.
-We want to teach future generations what our ancestors have taught us and continue the family tradition as potato growers,” he says.
+The value of family farms like La María is clear within national economies, but with 90 percent of all farms in the world managed by similar families, making them potential agents of change in achieving food security for generations is a priority for Sergio.
+“We want to teach future generations what our ancestors have taught us and continue the family tradition as potato growers,” he says.
 “This generational relay is important to guarantee food security.”

 Feeding the future

-For over 20 years he’s used UPL’s biological inputs and biostimulants such as Biozyme, Difecol and Curaxin to minimise the negative environmental impact of potato production.
-“UPL's portfolio has high-quality products that protect and cure our crops, leading to good crop phytosanitary, development and productivity,” he says.
+For over 20 years, he has been using UPL’s biological inputs and biostimulants such as Curaxil, Difecol and Biozyme to minimise the negative environmental impact of potato production.
+“UPL’s portfolio has high-quality products that protect and cure our crops, leading to good crop phytosanitary, development and productivity,” he says.
 “They have also solved problems such as Phytophthora infestans, Alternaria and Epitrix.”

 Today’s decisions, tomorrow’s opportunities